clivetong/Talks/dynamicpgo/README.md

 1. Add counters into the code

-2. Trap when we've seen it enough
+2. Re-JIT when we've seen it enough

 3. Guarded compilation
    -  Trap when we didn't think we'd see it, but have